jwei302/cpsc5890/lab1/README.md

 2. What safety mechanisms were active during replay?
 3. What could go wrong if replay speed is too high?
 4. Why might joint-space replay be safer than Cartesian replay?
-5. Where would GELLO inputs be integrated in the provided code?
-6. How might teleoperation demonstrations differ in quality from GUI recordings?
+5. How might teleoperation demonstrations differ in quality from GUI recordings?
+6. Why should FK computed by the controller match the GUI pose?
+7. What might cause discrepancies between FK and GUI pose?
+8. How could TCP offsets or calibration affect this comparison?
+9. Why might a pose be geometrically reachable but unsafe?
+10. Why is it dangerous to test IK at high joint speeds?
+11. Why should faults be cleared before attempting motion?
+12. How could IK failures affect data collection in robot learning?